-You should explore the possibility of work experience at local media outlets and cinemas.
-Try contacting independent filmmakers to see what projects you can get involved in.
+Explore the possibility of work experience at local media outlets and cinemas and try contacting independent filmmakers to see what projects you can get involved in.
 You could also approach your local BBC office, as well as independent production companies.

 Search for placements and find out more about work experience and internships.

 The most common sectors you may find work in are the media, creative, cultural and heritage industries.
 As well as traditional destinations in the film and broadcasting industries, graduates may also be interested in other media sectors such as publishing and research.

-- large broadcasters such as the BBC, Channel 4 and Sky;
+- large broadcasters such as the BBC, ITV, Channel 4 and Sky

 - independent production companies